marco-cardoso/property_anomaly_detector/README.md

 Ideally, the best architeture would be a separated instance for MONGO and CRON containers.
 With more attention to the last one, given the fact that is responsible to load thousands of MongoDB documents and detect the latest anomalies, using a lot of RAM memory and CPU power.
-Nonetheless, this architecture was chosen for simplicity and to reduce the costs on AWS, since only one instance is enough due to the low amount of user requests.
+Nonetheless, this architecture was chosen for simplicity and to reduce the costs on AWS.

 <h2> Anomaly detection method </h2>